GlenKPeterson/Paguro/README2.md

 - First `mvn clean install` on: https://github.com/GlenKPeterson/TestUtils
 - Then `mvn clean test` on Paguro

-# Version 3.0 breaking changes
- - Renamed all functional interfaces from `Function1` to `Fn1`.
-These show up in type signatures often enough to warrant brevity.
- - Renamed `Transformable.foldLeft()` to just `Transformable.fold()`.
-The left and right only make sense on linked lists (they are reversed with vectors which is confusing).
-Just drop the word "left."
-People who care will look it up anyway and people who don't care don't need to know.
- - Remove empty() and EMPTY from all interfaces except maybe UnmodIterator.
- These are a problem when you inherit from the interface because you have to override them or suffer.
- These objects don't implement equals() and you end up expecting in UnmodWhatever.EMPTY to .append() or otherwise behave like an ImWhatever, which it probably should never do.

 # Think about:
  - Xform.MapDesc is not serializable.
 Really none of xform is serializable.
  - Think about adding StaticImports.xform(String)